 IMPORTANT - Magic-using Characters receive their initial magic experience and expertise based on their natural ability.
-See section 8 in Book Two for the rules that apply for trained Magic Users.
-If the Character is an untrained natural magician, or has some type of innate power, see section 13 in Book Two for these starting points.
-No experience or expertise that is gained in section 1.1.4 may be applied, other than to paying for the required apprenticeship, towards magic in any way.
+See chapter 4 in Book Two for the rules that apply for trained Magic Users.
+If the Character is an untrained natural magician, or has some type of innate power, see chapter 6 in Book Two for these starting points.
+No experience or expertise that is gained in section 1.1.4 may be applied, other than to paying for the required apprentice-ship, towards magic in any way.

 1.1.4.1.1 Characteristic Points Each point received in this area can raise one modifiable characteristic, that is not at its Maximum Ability level, by ONE.
 They may not be assigned to Constitution or Appearance.
 There is no limit to the number that may be assigned to any one characteristic.
-The total assigned may not exceed the number gained in using the table above.
+The total assigned may not exceed the number gained in using table 1.5.